 While you're in detention, we encourage you to maintain direct contact with your family or friends and keep them informed of your health and welfare needs.
 We also recommend that you allow your family to liaise directly with your appointed legal representative in order for them to stay informed about your case.
 However, consular officers won't be able to confirm your welfare or situation with your family unless you provide consent.

 If you're not able to make contact with your family, consular officers may be able to assist.
 Under the Privacy Act 1988, however, consular officers will generally only pass on information to your family if you agree and provide consent.
 If you don't want your family to be notified, your request will be respected and information will be withheld from your family and friends.

 Detainees relying on consular officers to provide information to family and friends should nominate one person as a primary point of contact.
 This ensures information is passed in a coordinated and managed way and avoids confusion.

 Possible financial assistance

 Financial assistance from family

-In many countries Australian prisoners, with the cooperation of prison authorities, are able to operate commercial bank accounts to receive funds from family and friends.
+In some countries, Australian prisoners, with the cooperation of prison authorities, are able to operate commercial bank accounts to receive funds from family and friends.
 If this is possible, a consular officer should be able to assist you with setting up the account or making other arrangements for you to receive funds from your family or friends to pay for lawyers or items you may need to purchase, such as phone cards or stamps.
 If prisoners are unable to operate commercial bank accounts, consular officers can assist by providing family or friends with the relevant information (or contact details of the prison, so additional information can be obtained) on the procedures for transferring funds to a prisoner.

 Financial assistance from the government